jdbalistreri/PluggedIn/README.md

 - Tour for new users and demo user account

 ## Implementation
+###Users/Profiles
-- [User][user] model hashes passwords with BCrypt and ensures a session_token on create
+- [User model][user] hashes passwords with BCrypt and ensures a session_token on create
+###Experiences
+- [Experiences model][experiences] holds both job experiences and school experiences
+- A users experiences are [sent down][user-jbuilder] with the user as JSON and parsed into separate Backbone collections
 - Placeholder
 - Placeholder